Penalties for Driving Without Insurance in Ohio

 Penalties for second offense

-If you're caught driving uninsured within five years of your first offense, the state will suspend your driver's license for a full year — but you may be able to get limited driving privileges after 15 days.
-The reinstatement fee jumps to $300, which means you need to pay $360 total to retrieve your plates and registration.
-Violate these terms, and the state will confiscate your car and license plates for 60 days.
+If you're caught driving uninsured within five years of your first offense, the state will suspend your driver's license for a full year, but you may be able to get limited driving privileges after 15 days.
+The reinstatement fee jumps to $300.
+The same additional fees may apply: $50 if you don't surrender your license, plates and registration in the specified amount of time and a $10 registrar service fee.

 Penalties for third and subsequent offenses